-Phase 4 is dominated by the Na+/K+ ATPase.
+Na+/K+ ATPase dominates, phase 4.
 For every three Na+ ions pumped out of the cell, two K+ ions are pumped in, resulting in a negative resting membrane potential.

 A primary active transporter called the calcium ATPase re-sequesters the majority of the intracellular calcium into the sarcoplasmic reticulum.
-The sarcoplasmic calcium ATPase is regulated by an intracellular protein called phospholamban.
-When phospholamban is phosphorylated by protein kinase A (PKA), the calcium ATPase is active and incorporates cytosolic calcium ions into the sarcoplasmic reticulum.
-During the next action potential, more calcium is released into the cytosol thus causing increased contractility.
+The sarcoplasmic calcium ATPase regulation occurs by an intracellular protein called phospholamban.
+When phospholamban undergoes phosphorylation via protein kinase A (PKA), the calcium ATPase is active and incorporates cytosolic calcium ions into the sarcoplasmic reticulum.
+During the next action potential, more calcium is released into the cytosol, thus causing increased contractility.
 When phospholamban is de-phosphorylated, it inhibits the sarcoplasmic calcium ATPase.

-Remaining calcium ions are pumped out of the myocytes by secondary active transport through the Na+/Ca++ exchanger.
+Remaining calcium ions get pumped out of the myocytes by secondary active transport through the Na+/Ca++ exchanger.

 Notable ECG Changes